ibm-cloud-docs/secrets-manager/certificates.md

 {: #order-certificates-cli}
 {: cli}

-To order a public certificate with an integrated DNS provider by using the {{site.data.keyword.secrets-manager_short}} CLI plug-in, run the [**`ibmcloud secrets-manager secret-create`**](/docs/secrets-manager?topic=secrets-manager-cli-plugin-secrets-manager-cli#secrets-manager-cli-secret-create-command) command.For example, the following command requests a public certificate secret from the certificate authority that you specify.
+To order a public certificate with an integrated DNS provider by using the {{site.data.keyword.secrets-manager_short}} CLI plug-in, run the [**`ibmcloud secrets-manager secret-create`**](/docs/secrets-manager?topic=secrets-manager-cli-plugin-secrets-manager-cli#secrets-manager-cli-secret-create-command) command.
+For example, the following command requests a public certificate secret from the certificate authority that you specify.

 When you order a certificate, domain validation takes place to verify the ownership of your selected domains.
 This process can take a few minutes to complete.
 {: note}